zerothi/pythonsupport-page/docs/menu/macos/fully-manual.rst

 Supporter's Notes
 -----------------

 You are always welcome to visit us at our office hours, or contact us via email or Discord.
-More information can be found at our homepage.
+More information can be found at our :ref:`homepage <reach-us-reference>`.